Do people today want chilling and thrilling story-lines?

 I still felt that Stephen King's Misery was a much better psychological story than The Little Girl Who Lives Down the Lane which I thought was kind of dull for a 1970s film with potential about a young girl living by herself at the age of 13 in a strange town that almost looked deserted.
 It's like Silent Hill but without the monsters, but I hated the Silent Hill movies also.
 I seen the film Little Girl Who Lives Down The Lane once and was curious about buying and reading the book.

-But I still watched Misery more times than I can remember because the acting was better, Bates portrayed her role well, and I thought a man captured by an obsessed nurse that was a psychopathic murderer had more value.
+But I still watched Misery more times than I can remember because the acting was better, Bates portrayed her role well, and I thought a man captured by an obsessed nurse that was a psychopathic murderer had more value than a boring as hell 13 year old girl.
 A remake would surely ruin everything because it'll have that shitty 2020s look....My biggest issue with remakes is they never ever use the original cast at all.
-They get new people, and it doesn't work for me...But strongly hate remakes of original movies I liked in general if I must be honest about it.
+They get new people, and it doesn't work for me...But I strongly hate remakes of original movies I liked in general if I must be honest about it.

 Stories like Little Girl Down The Lane are just too predictable..First these films always rely on the same stupid overdone trope where some adult male makes a pass at an underage girl.
 80 percent of the time when a movie does this, they'll try to make it a father and daughter relationship just to shock the audience.
 But in actuality it's a very weak plot device.